 You must know you are making a Will, roughly know what you own, who might be expecting to inherit from you and give them consideration.
 You need to not have “a poisoning of the mind or affection”, which means that you need to understand why you are leaving something to a person, or not, if that is the case and not be influenced to make the decision.

 You can leave everything you own in your Will, including your savings and your property, as well as things like your personal possessions.
 You can also include a funeral clause and if you have children under the age of 18, you can include a guardianship clause.
 Importantly you can choose your Executors, who are the people who will sort out the paperwork in the administration of your estate.

-There is no such thing as a “joint Will”, but there can be Wills in mirror terms, which are the identical to each other, other than the change of the change of names.
+There is no such thing as “joint Wills”, but there can be Wills in mirror terms, which are the identical to each other, other than the change of the change of names.

-Mostly houses are held as joint tenants, which means that they pass by survivorship and not via the Will, so unless you sever the joint tenancy, it is not possible to leave your Will to anyone, as it will automatically pass on your death to the other joint owner.
+Mostly houses are held as joint tenants, which means that they pass by survivorship and not via Wills, so unless you sever the joint tenancy, it is not possible to leave your house to anyone, as it will automatically pass on your death to the other joint owner.
 This also happens to joint bank accounts, that they pass by survivorship.

 You can create a trust that you put your savings and home into in order to protect it from care fees and sometimes also from the hassle of maintenance of the property.
 You will need to appoint Trustees for the Trust.

 Not always.
 The Local Authority have to consider that a reason that you put assets in a trust was to avoid care fees and they can pursue the trustees for a period of 6 years after the date of the gift, if you need Local Authority financial support for care within that period.

 Trusts are taxed in their own right and you can lose principle private residence exemption in respect of the sale of your home, if you sell and want to purchase another home.
 You might have to pay Capital Gains Tax.